Start My Answer

 Follow these steps to respond to a debt collection case in California

 You know you're being sued for debt when you receive court documents that say you need to appear in court on a certain date.
 These documents are called the Summons and Complaint.
-The Summons notifies you of the lawsuit, while the Complaint lists the specific allegations (or claims) that the plaintiff is making against you.
+The Summons notifies you of the debt collection lawsuit, while the Complaint lists the specific allegations (or claims) that the plaintiff is making against you.

 Remember, you usually have only 30 days to respond to the Complaint.
 The ideal document for responding is the Answer.
 Here are three steps to responding to a Summons and Complaint: